oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-01-connect.md

 ### Will Payload{#will-payload}

 If the Will Flag is set to 1, the Will Payload is the next field in the Packet.
-The Will Payload defines the Application Message Payload that is to be published to the Will Topic as described in [[3.1.2.2 Will Flag]](#will-flag).
+The Will Payload defines the Application Message Payload that is to be published to the Will Topic as described in [sec](#will-flag).
 This field consists of Binary Data.

 ### Authentication Method Length{#authentication-method-length}

 If the Auth Flag is set to 1, the Authentication Method Length is the next field in the Packet.
 It is a single byte value (max 0-255 bytes), representing the length of the field used to specify the authentication method.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Authentication Method{#authentication-method}

 If the Auth Flag is set to 1, the Authentication Method is the next field in the Packet.
 It is a UTF-8 Encoded String containing the name of the Authentication Method.

-To support the equivalent of the MQTT User Name and Password fields in the CONNECT packet, see [[4.11.1.2 MQTT User Name and Password Support]](#mqtt-user-name-and-password-support).
+To support the equivalent of the MQTT User Name and Password fields in the CONNECT packet, see [sec](#mqtt-user-name-and-password-support).

-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Authentication Data Length{#authentication-data-length}

 If the Auth Flag is set to 1, the Authentication Data Length is the next field in the Packet.
 It is a two byte value (max 0-65535 bytes), representing the length of the field used to specify the authentication data.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Authentication Data{#authentication-data}